This is the Algolia pitch deck to raise a $150m series-d round in 2021.

 You don’t really want more than 3 people on a slide if they are the people that investors are investing in.
 You do a slide like this if you are mainly raising from existing investors and are adding a team slide just because.

 If you are later stage it is frankly fine to have 3 team slides.
-To be honest, the rules for later stage are a little different.
+To be honest, the rules for later stages are a little different.

 This is the sort of slide that I expect to see from a seed-stage company (but obviously the expectations are lower and you aren’t getting 7 execs).